Misspecification-robust amortised simulation-based inference using variational methods: Introduction

-The \textbf{main claim} of our paper is that robust variational neural posterior estimation (RVNP) and its tuned variant can recover robust amortised posterior inference under misspecification by bridging the simulation-to-reality gap using error modelling.
-The error model parameters are adapted in a data-driven way when we have many observations.
-We summarise our contributions as follows: \begin{enumerate} \item We introduce RVNP, an amortised SBI method that uses a pre-trained simulator likelihood, an error model, and an importance-weighted autoencoder \citep{burda2015importance} scheme to return robust amortised posterior inference under misspecification without adopting tunable parameters or priors over the misspecification.
-We also introduce RVNP-T, which tunes the final posterior using the simulator and the noise induced by the error model. \item We investigate the effect of the number of observed data points on error modelling in robust SBI for the first time. \item To our knowledge, this is the first example of using amortised variational autoencoders to address the misspecification problem in SBI. \end{enumerate}
+The \textbf{main claim} of our paper is that RVNP and its tuned variant can recover robust amortised posterior inference under misspecification by bridging the simulation-to-reality gap using error modelling.
+The error model parameters are adapted in a data-driven way when we have many observations and the method requires no extra manually tuned \textit{misspecification-related} hyperparameters or priors that govern the influence of the misspecification.
+We summarise our contributions as follows: \begin{enumerate} \item We introduce RVNP, an amortised SBI method that uses a pre-trained simulator likelihood, an error model, and an importance-weighted autoencoder \citep{burda2015importance} scheme to return robust amortised posterior inference under misspecification without adopting user-tuned misspecification-related hyperparameters or priors.
+We also introduce RVNP-T, which tunes the final posterior using the simulator and the noise induced by the error model. \item We investigate the effect of the number of observed data points on error modelling in robust SBI for the first time. \item To our knowledge, this is the first example of using amortised variational inference to address the misspecification problem in SBI. \end{enumerate}